mdn/content/files/en-us/web/css/@font-face/src/index.md

 ### Font formats

-The following table shows the valid values and their corresponding font formats.
+The following table shows the valid font keywords and their corresponding font formats.
 To check if a font format is supported by a browser within CSS, use the {{cssxref("@supports", "@supports")}} rule.

 | Keyword             | Font Format           | Common extensions |